Symplectic cacti, virtualization and Berenstein-Kirillov groups: Normal crystals and Levi restrictions

-\begin{remark} In \cite{lec02}, \textbf{coadmissible} columns are defined as well (see \cite[p.301]{lec02}).
+In \cite{lec02}, \textbf{coadmissible} columns are defined as well (see \cite[p.301]{lec02}).
 We will not delve into the details here, however, we remark that there exists a bijection between admissible and coadmissible columns given by filling in the shape of the given admissible column $C$ with the unbarred letters of $lC$ from top to bottom in increasing order, followed by the barred letters of $rC$ in the same fashion.
-We will denote this bijection by $\Phi$ and use it in \ref{sjdt}. \end{remark}
+We will denote this bijection by $\Phi$ and use it in Section \ref{sjdt}. \end{remark} The \textit{reading word} of a KN tableau is the word in the alphabet $\gls{Corderedletters}$ given by the Chinese/Japanese reading of its columns (from top to bottom and right to left).
+Recall the $C_n$ \textit{signature rule} \cite{kn91,lec02,BSch17} to compute the action of the Kashiwara crystal operators on a word in the alphabet $\gls{Corderedletters}$.
+(We refer to Section \ref{sec:solenodeweyl} for more details.) \begin{example} The $C_2$ crystal $\textsf{KN}(\lambda,2)$ of shape $\lambda = (2,1)$.
+Each node in the graph represents an element of the crystal.
+There is a blue, respectively red, arrow connecting an element $a$ to an element $b$ whenever $f_{1}(a) = b$, respectively $f_{2}(a) = b$ where $b$ is computed by $f_1$ respectively $f_2$ according to the $C_2$ signature rule on the reading word of $a$.